jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 The Tucker Decomposition, also known as the higher order SVD (HOSVD) and many other names, is a generalization of SVD for tensors.
 $$ K(i, j, s, t) = \sum_{r_1=1}^{R_1}\sum_{r_2=1}^{R_2}\sum_{r_3=1}^{R_3}\sum_{r_4=1}^{R_4}\sigma_{r_1 r_2 r_3 r_4} K^x_{r1}(i)K^y_{r2}(j)K^s_{r3}(s)K^t_{r4}(t) $$

 The reason its considered a generalization of the SVD is that often the components of $$ \sigma_{r_1 r_2 r_3 r_4} $$ are orthogonal, but this isn't really important for our purpose.
 $$ \sigma_{r_1 r_2 r_3 r_4} $$ is called the core matrix, and defines how different axis interact.

 In the CP Decomposition described above, the decomposition along the spatial dimensions  $$ K^x_r(i)K^y_r(j) $$ caused a spatially separable convolution.
 The filters are quite small anyway, typically 3x3 or 5x5, so the separable convolution isn't saving us a lot of computation, and is an aggressive approximation.

 The Tucker decomposition has the useful property that it doesn't have to be decomposed along all the axis (modes).
-We can perform the decomposition along the input and output channels instead (a mode-2 decomposition)
+We can perform the decomposition along the input and output channels instead (a mode-2 decomposition):

 $$ K(i, j, s, t) = \sum_{r_3=1}^{R_3}\sum_{r_4=1}^{R_4}\sigma_{i j r_3 r_4}(j)K^s_{r3}(s)K^t_{r4}(t) $$

 ### The convolution forward pass with Tucker Decomposition